-12. Time How Long It Takes To Set Up/Tear Down Your Gear
+12. Time How Long It Takes You To Set Up/Tear Down Your Gear

-13. Invest In Your Own Set Of Microphones
+13. Invest In A Decent Set Of Vocal Mics

-16. Have Short & Long-Term Goals In Mind
+16. Construct A List Of Short & Long-Term Goals

 Consistent progress cannot be made without clear short-term goals in place.
 Additionally, long-term goals cannot be achieved without a succession of short-term goals leading up to them.
 Ensure you’re setting effective short and long-term goals and reviewing your progress on a regular basis.

 - Write & rehearse an album ready for recording

 - Play 10 live shows

 Additionally, having an effective & achievable goal system in place provides the band with a consistent sense of achievement, allowing you to both embrace and fully understand your progress.

 17. Include A 10 Minute Break For Each Hour Of Rehearsal

 I’d recommend taking a break of at least ten minutes for every hour of rehearsal.
 During your break, make sure you try and do something completely different (getting food or a drink, having a cigarette etc.)